RayStick/RayStick/README.md

 ### Background 🧠 🧑‍🔬

 I am a **research scientist** by background, with a **PhD in neuroscience**.
-I specalised in neuroimaging, specifically Magnetic Resonance Imaging (MRI).
+I specialised in neuroimaging, specifically Magnetic Resonance Imaging (MRI).
 During my PhD and Postdoctoral years, I investigated the neural, vascular and metabolic function of the human brain and how these functions might be changed in Multiple Sclerosis.

 ### Current Positions 📉 💻